giraone/cam-recorder-timelapse/server-ui/README.md

 - [x] Support for displaying videos
 - [x] Create timelapse videos from images using *ffmpeg*
 - [ ] Offer UI to configure timelapse video creation
+- [ ] Limit display to 100 entries.
+Show total number in label, e.g. "100 of 1000 - use filter to reduce"
 - [ ] Possibility to define labels for images
 - [ ] Download n images as ZIP
 - [ ] Image viewer as WebComponent